TensAIR: Real-Time Training of Neural Networks from Data-streams: TensAIR

 \subsection{Implementation}

+TensAIR was implemented on top of the Asynchronous Iterative Routing (AIR) \cite{venugopal2020air, venugopal2022targeting} dataflow engine.
+AIR is a native stream-processing engine that processes complex dataflows in an asynchronous and decentralized manner. {\em TensAIR dataflow} operators extend a basic {\tt Vertex} superclass in AIR. {\tt Vertex} implements AIR's asynchronous MPI protocol via multi-threaded queues of incoming and outgoing messages, which are exchanged among all nodes (aka. ``ranks'') in the network asynchronously.
+This is crucial to guarantee that worker nodes do not stay idle while waiting to send or receive messages during training.
+The number of instances of each {\tt Vertex} subclass and the number of input data streams can be configured beforehand, as seen in Figure \ref{fig:dataflow}.

 TensAIR is completely implemented in C++.
 It includes the TensorFlow 2.8 native C API to load, save, train, and predict ANN models.
 Therefore, it is possible to develop a TensorFlow/Keras model in Python, save the model to a file, and load it directly into TensAIR.
-TensAIR is completely open-source and available from our Gitlab repository\footnote{https://gitlab.uni.lu/mdalle/TensAIR}.
+TensAIR is completely open-source and available from our GitHub repository\footnote{\url{https://github.com/maurodlt/TensAIR}}.